cwcromwell/docs/GitTutorial.md

-# Tutorial for Git First-Timers: Clone A Repo And Submit Edits to the Lone Writer's Guide
+# Tutorial for Git First-Timers: Clone the Repo and Submit Edits to the Lone Writer's Guide

 *If you have any trouble following these steps, or if you find errors or omissions, please open an issue.
 You can also contact the author in the WTD Slack group: @ccromwell.*